BBVA/patton/docs/source/install.rst

 .. note::

-    Pay attention on de Postgres version.
-Patton-Server was tested with PostgresSQL 10.1 only.
+    Pay attention to the Postgres version.
+Patton-Server was tested only with PostgresSQL 10.1.
 We recommend use that version.

 3 - Initialize database
 -----------------------